-- Focus on bodyweight training (pushups, pullups, lunges, squats) until you build the strength to handle the bar.
+- Focus on bodyweight training (push-ups, pull-ups, lunges, squats) until you build the strength to handle the bar.

 Note: If you finish your first workout with the bar and still aren’t comfortable with the movements, it’s never a bad thing to do your next workout with just the bar again.

 If you’re not comfortable with the movement and you start adding weight, not only will you be more likely to injure yourself because your body isn’t ready, but you’ll be more likely to hurt yourself because you won’t be confident under the bar.

-If you’re planning on using dumbbells as your main lift (and not a barbell):
+Speaking of, if you’re planning on using dumbbells as your main lift (and not a barbell):

 Whether you’re starting with dumbbells or ready to move onto a barbell, it’s important to do it properly!

-We’ve created a specific sequence of workout routines you can follow along with for free in our guide Strength Training 101: Everything You Need to Know.
+We’ve also created a specific sequence of workout routines you can follow along with for free in our guide Strength Training 101: Everything You Need to Know.